- Georgetown College

 “The Sun and the Good: the Allegory of the Sun in Republic VI,” Society for Ancient Greek Philosophy, Fordham University, October 2013.
 Available here.

-“A Complex Eternity,” Society of Christian Philosophers, Georgetown University, April 2013.
+“A Complex Eternity,” Society of Christian Philosophers, Georgetown College, April 2013.
 Available here.

 Outstanding Teaching Award in University of Kentucky philosophy department, April 2016.